 After seeing how much fun the Tiger Tones were having with their irreverent renditions of pop songs, the Candystripes female a capella group was formed in 2008.
 This small ensemble focuses on singing contemporary pop and jazz.
 The aim is to have fun learning, singing and performing the songs, with the Justin Timberlake medley arranged by one of the members a particular highlight.

 The Trinity College Cooking Society provides opportunities to cook (and eat) throughout the year.
-Events include cooking tutes, guest chefs, casual basement cooking, dinner parties and, of course, we aim to hold a Trinity College Master Chef competition.
+Events include cooking tutes, guest chefs, casual basement cooking, knowing where to find the best campus coffee, dinner parties and, of course, we aim to hold a Trinity College Master Chef competition.

 The postgraduate club.